Portfolio

 This miniature transmitter was designed for an asset tracking application.
 The unit includes a fully synthesised transmitter and a microcontroller.
 Transmitting into a built-in loop antenna the unit operates on two channels around 433MHz, and was designed to meet both FCC and European regulatory standards.
 Important characteristics for the client were long battery life and small size.

 This ultra-miniature 433MHz receiver was designed to fit inside the battery pack of a consumer cell-phone, to add proprietary features without enlarging the form-factor.
-It measures just 40mm x 50mm and is less than 3mm thick, including the antenna and screening can.
-Designed to meet FCC and European standards, the board consumes minimal current and interfaces with custom software running in the phone.
+It measured just 40mm x 50mm and was less than 3mm thick, including the antenna and screening can.
+Designed to meet FCC and European standards, the board consumed minimal current and interfaced with custom software running in the phone.

-This printed circuit assembly is the heart of a microprocessor-based desktop unit that includes a radio receiver, large amounts of Flash memory for storage of events, a telephone modem for communication with a central office, provision for connection of an internal cellular modem, and both mains and battery power supplies.
-The design also included a display and keypad board (not shown).
-The unit achieves a battery run-time more than three times longer than the client's previous design.
+This printed circuit assembly was the heart of a microprocessor-based desktop unit that included a radio receiver, large amounts of Flash memory for storage of events, a telephone modem for communication with a central office, provision for connection of an internal cellular modem, and both mains and battery power supplies.
+The design also included a display and keypad board.
+The unit achieved a battery run-time more than three times longer than the client's previous design.
 The unit was designed to meet international safety standards.

-This printed circuit assembly incorporates an off-the-shelf cellular modem module together with a custom switched-mode power supply and a tri-band (900MHz, 1800MHz, 1900MHz) antenna.
-The unit provides communications over CDMA or GSM cellular networks.
+This printed circuit assembly incorporated an off-the-shelf cellular modem module together with a custom switched-mode power supply and a tri-band (900MHz, 1800MHz, 1900MHz) antenna.
+The unit provided communications over CDMA or GSM cellular networks.
 Ionocom selected the modem module and antenna, designed the power supply electronics, and optimised the antenna matching through careful positioning in the enclosure.

 This interface board allowed an Iridium satellite communications module to be added to a desktop communications unit that had previously only supported PSTN and cellular phone communications.
 To meet the client's tight deadline Ionocom took this product from requirement to working prototype in just two weeks.

-Also designed for an asset tracking system, this device incorporates a 2.4GHz ZigBee transceiver.
+Also designed for an asset tracking system, this device incorporated a 2.4GHz ZigBee transceiver.
 Ionocom designed the electronics and worked closely with the mechanical designers on the design of the custom plastic enclosure.

-This portable device receives transmissions from asset tags via a ZigBee transceiver, tracks location with a GPS receiver and communicates to a central office via a dual-band CDMA cellular modem.
-The device includes three seperate antennas in a small custom plastic enclosure together with a lithium ion battery.
+This portable device received transmissions from asset tags via a ZigBee transceiver, tracked location with a GPS receiver and communicated to a central office via a dual-band CDMA cellular modem.
+The device included three separate antennas in a small custom plastic enclosure together with a lithium ion battery.

 Industrial